Zettelkasten-Method/zettelkasten.de/content/posts/2014/02/reading-web-rss-note-taking/index.md

 On my phone, I prepare _stuff_ -- that's web pages and news feed items -- to become an actual _thing_ in terms of my knowledge management system.
 That's what a reading list is for.
 Although I can't write notes for my archive in a reasonable way, I can still decide which articles I want to take note of.
 In this respect is my iPhone a device to filter the web and my feeds.[^hlweb]

 My RSS feed reader is not an inbox in the flow chart because I consider my subscriptions to be outside of my system, just like the whole web itself is outside of it.
 Unread items in my feed reader have to become a _thing_ in my system first.
 I deliberately pick the articles I want to cover when I put them into my reading list.
 They're still not processed, but I commit to take care of them.
-I make them become a _thing_ which I can handle. <!--ct: thats why its an inbox-->
+I make them become a _thing_ which I can handle.

 Therefore, I use my list of RSS feed items mainly as a source of information which I skim and from which I select useful pieces.
 The work takes place on my Mac.